20 Dec Herrbaier Improves Its Business With Preactor

 Even before the end of the project, they have started another one to add an in-house shop floor data collection system to allow them to refine the production times and update Preactor faster.

 “Much less stress”.
 This is the first answer given by Edenilson when asked about the benefits achieved with Preactor implementation.
 “We are using Preactor for about 40 months now and it became a critical system for our business.
 Our reputation for on time delivery is growing and bringing us more customers.
 Our energy is where it should be.”

 Looking to the 3 months after the go-live yet in 2009, Herrbaier experienced a big change on the shop floor.
 Production flow was much smoother.
 Lead times have been reduced significantly and they have begun to split bigger orders into smaller ones to better use their capacity without impacting delivery dates.
 The error in delivery dates dropped to just 5%.

 They also obtained benefits to their cash flow because of improved material purchasing, but Edenilson also described other huge productivity gains.

 “With Preactor we started a routine to evaluate our opportunities every day.
 At the beginning the changes were big, now they are small, but still very important.
 We used to work two shifts per day and very often we had overtime to keep delivery promises.
 We are now producing more than before in only one shift.
-A huge gain in productivity and operational cost saving”.
+A huge gain in productivity and operational cost-saving”.

 Aparecido Martins from APS3 sums up the results.

-“Herrbaier is a great example of company that is determined to succeed.
+“Herrbaier is a great example of a company that is determined to succeed.
 They could use the excuse of a small budget, not enough resources or something else, but no. They identified their pain points and worked out how to fix it.
-The benefits they have achieved are worth all the efforts.
+The benefits they have achieved are worth all the effort.
 We are proud to work with them.”